185 Woodland Place (Directions);

 In addition to this website livestream, -worship services are livestreamed and archived via these commercial sites:

-Facebook Live and
+Facebook Live and Church YouTube Channel

 Please know that session is working diligently to provide you with a safe space to worship and enjoy the service.
 We encourage masks to be worn during church.
 We also suggest that if you are not feeling well or are uncomfortable, please stay at home and worship with us online.
-Contact Ruling Elder Philip Jones through the church office with any concers you may have.
+Contact Ruling Elder Philip Jones through the church office with any concerns you may have.

 Age-appropriate topics.